 "The mayor and City Council want residents to believe that public safety is their priority, but their actions don't back that up," union President Greg Pipp wrote in a prepared statement.
 "You don't say 'public safety is a priority' and then vote to drastically cut officers' pay."

-Mayor Bob Wasserman said the council had no choice but to demand the concession given its
+Mayor Bob Wasserman said the council had no choice but to demand the concession given its soaring pension costs, but he praised the officers for compromising.

 "They saw the problem, and they took a very hard pill," he said.
 "I respect that, and I'm proud of them."